itjosephk2/team_tracker/README.md

 - Go to **User > Create Contract**
 - Required fields:
   - **Username**: Create a Username for the employee.
-  - **Email Address**: Ensure Email Adress is the same as the persons Email will sync afterwards.
+  - **Email Address**: Ensure Email Address is the same as the persons Email will sync afterwards.
   - **Select Employee**: Dropdown appears to select an person from a list of people not yet synced with user accounts.
   - **Assign Permission Group**: Give the employee a permission group which will allow them to see an or action on crud functionality.